Board-Certified Plastic Surgeons in National Harbor Accepting New Patients Near Washington DC, Arlington, Fort Washington, Maryland & Virginia

 - Saggy skin, lines, vertical “cords,” or surplus fat appearing around the neck

 A facelift can help and in some cases eliminate all of these features.
 It cannot, however, help drooping eyebrows, surplus skin and fat regions in the eyelid area, or lines around the lips.
-Dr. Chiaramonte would encourage you to request a consultation if you are considering facelift surgery so that you can learn more about this procedure and receive a professional opinion about your cosmetic needs.
+Dr. Chiaramonte and Dr. Costeloe would encourage you to request a consultation if you are considering facelift surgery so that you can learn more about this procedure and receive a professional opinion about your cosmetic needs.

 The Facelift Surgery Procedure In Oxon Hills, MD